-In plant sciences courses, field practices are an important component in the education of the students [29].
+In plant science courses, field practices are an important component of the education of students [29].
 The shutdown of university campuses as a result of the COVID-19 pandemic and the rapid shift to online courses resulted in students becoming isolated from their respective universities, leading to a detrimental impact on their educational experience [30, 31].
-The JC is presented as a relevant alternative to an e-learning approach to promoting the discussion and participation of students to strengthen the knowledge acquired in theoretical lectures.
-In addition, the curricular structure of the lectures (i.e. syllabus) describes the themes presented in an isolated manner, which makes it difficult to understand the knowledge as a whole.
+The JC is presented as a relevant alternative to an e-learning approach to promote the discussion and participation of students to strengthen the knowledge acquired in theoretical lectures.
+In addition, the curricular structure of the lectures (i.e., syllabus) describes the themes presented in an isolated manner, which makes it difficult to understand the knowledge as a whole.
 By utilizing the CMSLTA approach within the JC, students are empowered to explore and analyze the latest scholarly literature while actively discussing its relevance and practical applications.
 Moreover, the incorporation of this approach not only fosters problem-solving skills but also promotes collaboration.
 It empowers students by providing them with tools to apply their acquired knowledge to real-world situations.

 A limitation of the present work was the design of the instrument for qualitative data collection.
-The methodology used for the instrument was based on survey research methods.
+The methodology used for the instrument was based on survey methods.
 The authors recognize that a more detailed and comprehensive survey could have yielded more detailed and comprehensive data.
-The choice was made to collect preliminary data and provide a timely analysis of the application of JC during the COVID-19 pandemic as an active learning strategy.
+The choice was made to collect preliminary data and provide timely analysis of the application of JC during the COVID-19 pandemic as an active learning strategy.
 Although evidence of skill development is presented, it is based on student opinions.
 Further studies are needed to evaluate performance over time.
 Despite these limitations, the authors believe that the present study provides valuable insights for the application of the JC approach.

-It is important to highlight that the implementation of this work is part of a university initiative to provide pedagogical knowledge for professors beginning their academic careers.
+Importantly, the implementation of this work is part of a university initiative to provide pedagogical knowledge for professors beginning their academic careers.
 Some university professors may not have received formal pedagogical training, which can make it challenging to apply effective teaching techniques.
-In many cases, university professors have specialized academic training in their field of study; however, they may lack the pedagogical skills necessary to effectively teach science.
-Therefore, it is an example of how crucial is for universities to provide training and support to help professors develop these pedagogical competencies [9, 33].
+In many cases, university professors have specialized in academic training in their field of study; however, they may lack the pedagogical skills necessary to teach science effectively.
+Therefore, providing training and support to help professors develop these pedagogical competencies is crucial for universities [9, 33].

-The implementation of JC even after the post-COVID pandemic could be productive as some universities continue with a hybrid model for online teaching-learning because they provide a flexible and feasible platform for evidence-based e-learning [25].
-Educators' perspective support the idea that we should teach science as a means of acquiring knowledge, emphasizing the procedures of scientific inquiry rather than the mere memorization of facts [32].
+The implementation of JC even after the COVID-19 pandemic could be productive, as some universities continue with a hybrid model for online teaching–learning because they provide a flexible and feasible platform for evidence-based e-learning [25].
+Educators' perspective supports the idea that we should teach science as a means of acquiring knowledge, emphasizing the procedures of scientific inquiry rather than the mere memorization of facts [32].
 The JC is an effective active pedagogical tool to promote project-based learning, which allows students to learn autonomously and apply their knowledge to real situations.
 The implementation of a JC promotes the development of skills contained in the Seven Cs and the critical analysis of scientific literature, with a focus on the development of metacognitive and collaborative skills.

 Conclusion